flywheel-jp/mouseion/README.md

 ### Setup

-Because this project adheres to [the Flywheel Standard](https://github.com/flywheel-jp/flywheel-standard), first of all, your machine needs following the setup sequence described in [its README](https://github.com/flywheel-jp/flywheel-standard/blob/master/README.md#setup).
+Because this project adheres to [the FLYWHEEL Standard](https://github.com/flywheel-jp/flywheel-standard), first of all, your machine needs following the setup sequence described in [its README](https://github.com/flywheel-jp/flywheel-standard/blob/master/README.md#setup).